oupadhyay/AP-Physics-1/markdown-notes/Oscillations and Waves Problems.md

 9. > What happens to the period of a playground swing if you rise up from sitting to a standing position?

 $$
-\textsf{The moment of inertia decreases, allowing for a greater mass closer to the center of rotation,}\\\textsf{ shortening the period significantly.
+\textsf{The moment of inertia decreases, allowing for a greater mass closer to the center of rotation,}\\\textsf{ shortening the period significantly.}
 $$

 10. > Why can you make water slosh back and forth in a pan only if you shake the pan at a certain frequency?